Adelaide Festival: Governance and funding

 Funding is mainly from government sources, but, as a charitable body, the festival also attracts private donors within Australia and internationally.
 During the tenureship of Neil Armfield and Rachel Healy as co-artistic directors, donations to the festival increased from around A$55,000 a year in 2017 to A$2 million in 2022.
+In June 2019, it was announced that the Festival would receive A$1.25 million in annual funding over the following three years, to help "continue to attract major performances and events".
+In August 2023 the South Australian Government announced $2.3 million for the Adelaide Festival over three years for additional performances and events.

 Past festivals

 Neil Armfield and Rachel Healy hold the record for the most stints as director, with six festivals under their belt.

 There were no directors for the festivals of 1966 and 1968, with an advisory board taking on the responsibility.
 Peter Sellars' brief directorship of the 2002 Adelaide Festival remains the most controversial and he was eventually replaced by Sue Nattrass.